alunodoisgte/prep/chromessh/README.md

 # [⏪ Login with Chrome SSH Extension](/README.md)

-> 🍎 Students under 13 will have to have their parents set this up for
+> 🍎 Students under 13 will need to have their parents set this up for
 > them at home on the PC the student will be using since they will not
 > have a full Gmail account at SkilStak™ required to allow them to
 > login in such a way that would allow them to add the extension to